FREQUENTLY ASKED QUESTIONS (FAQ’s):

-A. Unlike with child support, New Jersey has yet (although this could change given certain pending legislation) to enact alimony guidelines.
-Accordingly, Court’s address a number of factors such as the length of the marriage, the income potential of each party, the parties’ ages, and the like in determining whether alimony is appropriate and if so, whether the alimony should be permanent, term, rehabilitative, or reimbursement.
+A. Unlike with child support, New Jersey has yet (although this could change in the future) to enact alimony guidelines.
+Accordingly, Court’s address a number of factors such as the length of the marriage, the income/income potential of each party and the parties’ ages, in determining whether alimony is appropriate and if so, whether the alimony should be permanent, term, rehabilitative, or reimbursement.
 As stated above, alimony may also be provided “pendente lite.”

 Q. Why should I Choose Carl Taylor Law, LLC for my Divorce?

 A divorce initial consultation is very important.
 Generally, it is the first time an attorney and a prospective client meet one another.
 It is important for both parties to be prepared for the meeting and determine if a successful working relationship is possible.
-Some clients find the initial consultation stressful, so I wanted to address the nature of an initial consultation with my firm.
+Some clients find the initial consultation stressful, so I wanted to address the nature of an initial consultation, at least how our firm handles them.

-There are certain intake procedures and forms that my firm utilizes prior to meeting with a client.
-The more information I receive prior to the initial consultation, then the better prepared I can be to provide preliminary advice on how to proceed.
+There are certain intake procedures and forms that our firm utilizes prior to meeting with a client.
+The more information we receive prior to the initial consultation, then the better prepared we can be to provide preliminary advice on how to proceed.
 This is even more important when a party is a business owner as there will be no handy W-2’s or paystubs to demonstrate income.
 We will need at a minimum any prenuptial agreements, any prior orders, the last three years of tax returns, and K-1’s, incorporating documents, and other relevant business and personal documents.
-Although our firm is not formally retained until a retainer agreement is signed by both parties, I do like to provide clients with general information as well as more specific pieces of information such as likely alimony and child support ranges.
+Although our firm is not formally retained until a retainer agreement is signed with our firm, we do like to provide clients with general information as well as more specific pieces of information such as likely alimony and child support ranges.
 As our website has numerous articles, videos, podcasts, e-books, and more available, we encourage you to visit www.mynjdivorcelawyer.com to learn more about our firm and about New Jersey divorce law prior to our initial consultation and throughout our firm’s representation.

-What Types of Questions Will You Be Asked as the Divorce Initial Consultation?
+Q: What Types of Questions Will You Ask Me During the Divorce Initial Consultation?

 From there, I will generally ask a series of questions in hopes of learning the parties’ financial situation.
 New Jersey is a “no-fault” divorce state, so financial considerations are, along with child custody, the heart of New Jersey divorce law.
 Some of the areas I will address with a client include: